-We engaged Jiayin Zhuoyue to refer investors to us prior to August 2017.
-We engaged Jiayin (Shanghai) to refer borrowers to us through its offline network until August 2017, and we also collaborated with Jiayin (Shanghai) in connection with our offline-to-online borrower acquisition channel prior to August 2018.
+We engaged Jiayin Zhuoyue to refer investors to us and engaged Jiayin (Shanghai) to refer borrowers to us through its offline network, and we also collaborated with Jiayin (Shanghai) in connection with our offline-to-online borrower acquisition channel prior to August 2018.
 Jiayin Zhuoyue also assists us to provide certain value-added services to our investors with higher VIP levels.
 We pay Jiayin Zhuoyue and Jiayin (Shanghai) referral service fees.
 Jiayin Zhuoyue and Jiayin (Shanghai) are both controlled by Mr. Dinggui Yan, our founder, director and chief executive officer.

-We incurred RMB106.3 million and RMB78.0 million (US\$11.3 million) of referral service fees to Jiayin Zhuoyue in 2017 and 2018, respectively.
-We incurred RMB146.4 million and RMB2.5 million (US\$0.4 million) of referral service fees to Jiayin (Shanghai) in 2017 and 2018, respectively.
+We incurred RMB106.3 million, RMB78.0 million and RMB81.2 million (US\$11.7 million) of referral service fees to Jiayin Zhuoyue in 2017, 2018 and 2019, respectively.
+We incurred RMB146.4 million, RMB2.5 million and RMB6.5 million (US\$0.9 million) of referral service fees to Jiayin (Shanghai) in 2017, 2018 and 2019, respectively.

-Amounts due to Jiayin Zhuoyue were RMB10.4 million and RMB8.2 million (US\$1.2 million) as of December 31, 2017 and 2018, respectively.
-Amounts due to Jiayin (Shanghai) were RMB18.1 million and nil as of December 31, 2017 and 2018.
+Amounts due to Jiayin Zhuoyue and Jiayin (Shanghai) decreased from RMB10.4 million as of December 31, 2017 to RMB8.2 million as of December 31, 2018, and further to RMB0.7 million (US\$0.1 million) as of December 31, 2019.
+All referral service fees due to Jiayin (Shanghai) was paid in 2019.